 Note: Divorced parents can submit either a copy of a tax return on which the child is claimed, or Form 8332, “Release of Claim to Exemption for Child of Divorced or Separated Parents.”

-Full-time undergraduate and Law School students must complete the tuition remission application when they first enroll at Valpo.
+Full-time undergraduate students must complete the master tuition remission application when they first enroll at Valpo.
 For those students, tuition remission will be renewed each year, as long as they continue to be full-time students and meet eligibility requirements.
 They will, however, need to apply separately for any summer sessions they complete.

 If a student reduces his/her course load below 12 credits, drops out of school, or fails to meet eligibility criteria, she/he must submit a new tuition remission application when preparing to re-enroll.

-Graduate students, and students taking less than 12 credit hours per semester, must complete a tuition remission each year (if enrollment plans for the fall/spring academic year are known) or each semester or summer session (if enrollment planscfor subsequent semesters are unknown).
+Graduate students and students taking less than 12 credit hours per semester, must complete a tuition remission form each year (if enrollment plans for the fall/spring academic year are known) or each semester or summer session (if enrollment plans for subsequent semesters are unknown).

 Summer Session Students